Mass Effect: Mass Effect Trilogy

-Mass Effect Trilogy is a compilation featuring the first three games of the series, released on December 4, 2012.
+Mass Effect Trilogy is a compilation featuring the first three games of the series, released on November 6, 2012 for Windows and Xbox 360 and December 4, 2012 for PlayStation 3.
 For the PlayStation 3 version, Trilogy also includes the downloadable content for the first two games: Bring Down the Sky for Mass Effect, and Cerberus Network content for Mass Effect 2 along with the Kasumi – Stolen Memory, Overlord and Lair of the Shadow Broker DLC's.
 The Xbox 360 version includes all DLC that came with the original games, with Cerberus Network for Mass Effect 2 and Mass Effect 3 remaining unchanged.
 The PC version is the same as Xbox 360, except both Bring Down the Sky and Pinnacle Station are available for free as per the standalone purchase of the PC version.

 Mass Effect Legendary Edition

 Mass Effect Legendary Edition was officially announced on November 7, 2020 or "N7 Day."
 The goal of the remaster was "not to remake or reimagine the original games, but to modernize the experience so that fans and new players can experience the original work in its best possible form."
 The remaster also features almost all previously released downloadable content, enhanced "textures, shaders, models, effects, and technical features of three enormous games."
-Due to Mass Effect 1's age, it received the most extensive work for the Legendary Edition, which BioWare compared it to the quality of a remake, while stating that the other two games were still remasters.

-The 4K remaster was released on May 14, 2021 for the Xbox One, PlayStation 4, and PC, in addition to the ninth generation of video game consoles—the Xbox Series X/S and the PlayStation 5.
+Due to Mass Effect 1's age, it received the most extensive work for the Legendary Edition, which BioWare compared to the quality of a remake, while stating that the other two games were still remasters.
+The remaster was released on May 14, 2021 for the Xbox One, PlayStation 4, and Windows.